orbitalquark/textadept/docs/manual.md

 already have these dependencies installed, or they are readily available from a package manager.

-Windows XP and Mac OSX 10.6 (Snow Leopard) are the minimum required operating systems.
+Windows XP and Mac OSX 10.7 (Lion) are the minimum required operating systems.
 Linux and BSD have no defined minimum.

 [GTK]: https://gtk.org
 [ncurses]: https://invisible-island.net/ncurses/ncurses.html